An overview of Koopman-based control: From error bounds to closed-loop guarantees: Bilinear EDMD with control: Methods and finite-data error bounds

 Hence, designing a controller based on this structure allows for the canonical integration of different Koopman-based surrogate models.
 This enables the generalization to novel (and potentially tighter) error bounds in the future, provided that the obtained structure is preserved.

 We emphasize that all of the different surrogate learning methods boil down to bilinear system identification.
 A vast amount of literature exists on this matter.
-For example, there is literature on identification based on recursive identification~\citep{fnaiech:ljung:1987}, bilinear subspace identification~\citep{favoreel:demoor:vanoverschee:2002}, and equivalent linear models~\citep{berkhizir:phan:betti:longman:2012}.
-Further,~\cite{dasgupta:shrivastava:krenzer:1989} study persistent excitation, and~\cite{sontag:wang:megretski:2009} investigate input selection for identifiability in bilinear systems.
-However, these works do not come with suitable (if any) error bounds for control.
-Here,~\cite{sattar:oymak:ozay:2022,sattar:jedra:fazel:dean:2025} prove first finite-sample identification error bounds, however, relying on potentially restrictive assumptions.
-Those bounds have been refined by~\cite{chatzikiriakos:strasser:allgower:iannelli:2024}, establishing data-dependent error bounds that are shown to be significantly tighter for bilinear systems using finite stochastic data.
+For example, there is literature on identification based on recursive identification~\citep{fnaiech:ljung:1987}, equivalent linear models~\citep{berkhizir:phan:betti:longman:2012}, and bilinear subspace identification~\citep{favoreel:demoor:vanoverschee:2002,verdult:verhaegen:2005,wingerden:verhaegen:2009}.
+For the latter,~\citet{favoreel:demoor:vanoverschee:2002} extend the N4SID algorithm~\citep{overschee:demoor:1994} to bilinear systems.
+Notably, N4SID identifies the bilinear model by using singular-value decomposition on the data.
+In particular, the algorithm estimates the corresponding dimension of the bilinear system's state, unlike EDMD-based methods, which require the definition of a specific lifted state for a chosen lifting dimension beforehand.
+However, selecting the state dimension using the singular value threshold in N4SID may result in underfitting or overfitting, which is particularly concerning for high-dimensional systems and noisy data.
+Further,~\citet{dasgupta:shrivastava:krenzer:1989} study persistent excitation, and~\citet{sontag:wang:megretski:2009} investigate input selection for identifiability in bilinear systems.
+However, these bilinear system identification methods lack suitable (if any) error bounds for control.
+Here,~\citet{sattar:oymak:ozay:2022,sattar:jedra:fazel:dean:2025} prove first finite-sample identification error bounds, however, relying on potentially restrictive assumptions.
+Those bounds have been refined by~\citet{chatzikiriakos:strasser:allgower:iannelli:2024}, establishing data-dependent error bounds that are shown to be significantly tighter for bilinear systems using finite stochastic data.
 Notably, the latter also shows initial results for the extension to certain nonlinear systems through the Koopman operator.